LukeAskew/gulp-fabricate/README.md

 }
 ```

-The data within each file can be accessed in the templates using dot notation:
+The data within each file can be accessed using dot notation:

 ```html
 {{home.greeting}}